 Keep in mind that the penalties do not stop with the insurance rates, as many insurance companies will charge you more in excess payable, since you have proven that you are not safe on the road through these driving offences.

 It is important to remember that not all insurance companies handle these situations the same way, so you it is a good idea to shop around for the lowest price.
 Just because your current insurance company has decided to increase your premiums for a minor driving offence does not mean that all of them will do the same.
-In some cases, insurance companies will not penalize you much for small offences like aiding and abetting an offence, since you were not the only driving dangerously.
+In some cases, insurance companies will not penalise you much for small offences like aiding and abetting an offence, since you were not the only driving dangerously.
 The best advice, however, is to drive safely and avoid having these points put on your driving record at all.